fengfengyuyu/HowToSetCreditLimit/README.md

 # How To Set Credit Limit ?

-My colleagues argued an issue how to set credit limit for new applicants for consumption loan.
+My colleagues argued an issue how to set credit limit for new applicants for consumption loans.

 Which one will be a right proposal?
-Setting up a credit limit on down-top direction or top-down direction ?
+Setting up a credit limit from down-top direction or top-down direction ?

 Top-down strategy means, give new applicant a total amount based on credit score, then allocate total amount into several loan lines.